-This training includes two components: training for faculty and staff and curriculum for students. *Staff training for elementary schools is possible now but the curricula won't be available until later in 2021.
-We recommend that Elementary schools start with the faculty training and then just incorporate the curriculum once it becomes available.
+This training includes two components: training for faculty and staff and curriculum for students. *Staff training is possible now but the curricula is not currently available.
+We recommend that all schools start with the faculty training and then just incorporate the curriculum once it becomes available.

 Training for staff is 3 hours and includes lecture, discussion, and utilizes a variety of media formats to engage all types of learners.
 Training for staff will explore the following topics: basic understanding of what bias is, how it is formed, and the most common types of bias; research about how bias impacts the student experience; how to create spaces for open and honest discussion about bias and diversity; and most importantly, how to combat bias in the classroom, in peer relationships, and in oneself.
 For the pilot of this new program, the faculty training is being designed as a webinar, but in future years we anticipate it being delivered in person at schools as an in-service training.

 The coordinating student curriculum is currently being created for trained teachers to utilize in their classes.
 The student curriculum will offer 15-20 minute lessons that can be inserted when/where you have time.
 Curriculum for students will provide a basic understanding of: bias and how it forms; the many benefits of incorporating diversity into our lives; the ways that bias impacts one's daily life; how to combat bias in oneself; how to confront bias in others; and how to talk openly and honestly about issues related to bias and diversity.